How To Submit

 If your work does not find a home at Lucky Jefferson, we ask that you wait 3 months, from the date of your original submission, before submitting new work.
 Spam submissions will not be tolerated.

 Upcoming Print Issues

-Early Bird Submissions (free): October 1 – October 31
+Early Bird Submissions (free): Present – February 28

-Lucky Jefferson’s digital zine Awake seeks to amplify the experiences and perspectives of Black writers in American society.
+Lucky Jefferson’s digital zine Awake amplifies the experiences and perspectives of Black writers.

 To submit to Awake, head here.

 Issue 3 Deadline: TBD

 Missed the submission deadline for an upcoming print issue?